ablindedgitacctforreview/OPMI-D-16-00024-blinded-repository/README.md

 * snazzy potato 11-20.txt

 IDs of AMT workers who participated in a pilot version of the study and thus shouldn't be included in analysis (we told them not to sign up if they had been in that experiment but some did anyway)

-#### MODELS/

-* humandata.csv

-Identical to the version in Adult - Multidistractor/, copied here for convenience

-* mainFun.m, modelInformativeUtt.m

-Two matlab scripts that instantiate the models described in the paper; outputs are saved to the (many) csv files; note that the loop produces outputs for both the A human data and B human data, but in cases where there are no data-fit parameters these wind up being identical)

-* CompareModelToData.R

-Computes all the correlations and graphs reported in the modeling section of the paper, plus some new exploratory plots of human vs. model predictions by word.
-This script produces all the jpgs.

-* CSVs: dummycost, informative_baserate, informative_nobaserate, succeedorfail, etc.

-Outputs of the models, produced by mainFun.m

-* one word models/

-Contains versions of the models used earlier on; they generated predictions for 1 word productions followed by sampling 2 words w/o replacement from those likelihoods (this is much more confusing to read about than the 2 word version)

 ### Abstract